 - In all instances where a 5XXXXX account is used, 99888 must be used as the program.

 Balance and Transaction History

-Food for Events: Food for events held inside a university facility or on university property must use Hospitality Services.
+Food for Events: Food for events held inside a university facility or university property must use Hospitality Services.
 An event is defined as any social or educational activity in nature (not a meeting) where members outside of the organization are invited to participate.

 We need to know:

 - Who–What is your name and the organization’s name?